AndroidPatch/APatchDocs/docs/en/faq.md

 If you have to use Shamiko, please use version 0.7.4.
 :::

-## Zygisk Support?
+## Zygisk support?

 APatch can use the [ZygiskNext](https://github.com/Dr-TSNG/ZygiskNext) to add the Zygisk support.

 ::: warning
 Use the official build of ZygiskNext instead of the third-party modified version, unless you can confirm that it is harmless.
-Due to some reasons, we recommended to use the version 0.9.1.1 of ZygiskNext if no serious issues is appeared.
+Due to some reasons, we recommended to use the version [0.9.1.1](https://github.com/Dr-TSNG/ZygiskNext/releases/tag/v4-0.9.1.1) of ZygiskNext if no serious issues is appeared.
 :::

 ## Can not pass the root-detecting application?

-If your other applications can work correctly, do not be tangled in detecting applications.
+If your software is working properly, don't worry too much about the detection software.